 Ken was elected to the Board effective July 2017 and his term ends in July 2020.

-David is an experienced leader in Ontario’s Public Service and has held senior leadership positions in a number of ministries.
-He is currently Vice-President, Investment Growth in the Ontario Investment Office where he leads new business development, including attracting high value foreign direct investment to Ontario.
+David is an experienced leader in the Ontario Public Service and has held senior leadership positions in a number of ministries.
+He is currently Executive Lead, Compliance Modernization of Red Tape and Regulatory Burden Reduction in the Cabinet Office.
+Prior to this role, David was vice-president, Investment Growth in the Ontario Investment Office where he led new business development, including attracting high value foreign direct investment to Ontario.
 His previous public service experience includes executive coordinator within Cabinet Office where he was responsible for economic, transportation and infrastructure policy.
 David has also held various director responsibilities in the areas of corporate law, consumer protection, public safety and developing, launching, and overseeing new agencies and administrative authorities.

 Prior to joining the Ontario Public Service, David was a manager at the City of Toronto and a consulting civil engineer in private sector.
 He has served on a variety of boards, including Waste Diversion Ontario, the Canadian Commission on Building and Fire Codes, the Governing Council of Professional Engineers Ontario and Mississauga’s Interfaith Food Bank.

 David was re-appointed to the Board effective November 2017 and his term ends in November 2020.